junxit/us-congress-bills-113/bill.md

       - **(ii)** any other country designated by the President as a country of significant concern for purposes of this subsection, such as Poland, Lithuania, Latvia, Estonia, and the Central Asia republics.
     - **(B)** *Notice to congress* The President shall notify the appropriate congressional committees in writing not later than 15 days before—
       - **(i)** designating a country as a country of significant concern under subparagraph (A)(ii); or
-      - **(ii)** terminating a designation under that subparagraph, including the termination of any such designation pursuant to subsection (g) subsection (h).
+      - **(ii)** terminating a designation under that subparagraph, including the termination of any such designation pursuant to subsection (h).
 - **(b)** *Sanctions related to the energy sector*
-  - **(1)** *Development of special Russian crude oil projects* Except as provided in subsection (d), not later than 45 days after the date of the enactment of this Act, the President shall impose 3 or more of the sanctions described in subsection (c) with respect to a person if the President determines that the person knowingly makes a significant investment in a special Russian crude oil project.
+  - **(1)** *Development of special Russian crude oil projects* Except as provided in subsection (d), on and after the date that is 45 days after the date of the enactment of this Act, the President may impose 3 or more of the sanctions described in subsection (c) with respect to a foreign person if the President determines that the foreign person knowingly makes a significant investment in a special Russian crude oil project.
   - **(2)** *Authorization for extension of licensing limitations on certain equipment* The President, through the Bureau of Industry and Security of the Department of Commerce or the Office of Foreign Assets Control of the Department of the Treasury, as appropriate, may impose additional licensing requirements for or other restrictions on the export or reexport of items for use in the energy sector of the Russian Federation, including equipment used for tertiary oil recovery.
   - **(3)** *Contingent sanction relating to Gazprom* If the President determines that Gazprom is withholding significant natural gas supplies from member countries of the North Atlantic Treaty Organization, or further withholds significant natural gas supplies from countries such as Ukraine, Georgia, or Moldova, the President shall, not later than 45 days after making that determination, impose the sanction described in subsection (c)(7) and at least one additional sanction described in subsection (c) with respect to Gazprom.
 - **(c)** *Sanctions described* The sanctions the President may impose with respect to a foreign person under subsection (a) or (b) are the following: